 (9) The unfaithful.
 They’re disloyal both to God and to human beings.
-Rather than serve faithfully, they’re looking for their own thing; they’re selfish.
+Rather than serve faithfully, they’re looking for their own thing; they’re self-centred.
 Even if they do get it, they can’t keep it.
 The unfaithful don’t give their best; they think people will just use them.
 The unfaithful think they’re smart but they self-destruct.
-Gehazi, the servant of Prophet Elisha, and Judas are examples (2 Kings 5; Matthew 26:14-16, 47-50).
+Gehazi, the servant of Prophet Elisha, and Judas are examples.
+Gehazi was unfaithful to his master, Elisha.
+He greedily went to collect the gifts Elisha had rejected, lying to Naaman that Elisha sent him.
+His punishment for unfaithfulness and greed was the leprosy of Naaman that clung to him and his descendants forever (2 Kings 5).

 The unfaithful are unaccountable; they always desire autonomy before they’re ready for it.
 The prodigal son exemplifies this.
 Strangely, he demanded from his father his share of his father’s properties.
 He took everything, went to a far country, and squandered everything in riotous and scandalous living.
 But after hunger taught him a lesson, he returned to his father who, as a loving father, received him back (Luke 15:11-32).

 A faithful person is dependable or reliable.
 Matthew 24:45-46 says, “Who then is the faithful and wise servant, whom the master has put in charge of the servants in his household to give them their food at the proper time?
-It will be good for that servant whose master finds him doing so when he returns” (NIV).
-See also Luke 12:42-43.
+46 It will be good for that servant whose master finds him doing so when he returns” (NIV).
+Luke 12:42-43 says a similar thing.

 The impatient man is in a hurry, going nowhere.
-Impatience makes him take short cuts, which only cut him short!
-Impatience will make a man produce Isaac!
+Impatience makes him take shortcuts, which only cut him short!
+Impatience will make a man produce Ishmael!
 Learn from Abraham’s mistake in Genesis 16 – how he produced a race that is still causing problems everywhere in the world today.
 Don’t want it now, now, now!
 Be patient.
 Don’t cheat.
 Don’t be unethical.

 Spiritual maturity is shown by the degree to which a man can control his tongue, not how many scriptures he can quote.
 “If anyone among you thinks he is religious, and does not bridle his tongue but deceives his own heart, this one’s religion is useless” (James 1:26 NKJV).